 Casseroles aren’t the easiest to photograph, but I hope I could convey to you just how yummy this recipe is.
 It will be making regular appearances on my family’s meal plan.
 The whole family devoured the last batch in one sitting.
 Sadly, there were no leftovers.
 But this recipe is easy enough to whip up a few extra batches so we have more leftovers to enjoy all week long.

 Follow me on Instagram @simplystacieblog, Facebook at Simply Stacie, TikTok @simplystacierecipes or Pinterest at @simplystacie and let me know how you liked this recipe and my other recipes.

 If you make the recipe, rate it on the recipe card below and tag me on Instagram and use #simplystacie.
 I like sharing the photos on my Instagram stories!

 - 5 potatoes, washed, peeled, cut into chunks

 - 1 (12oz/375g) package of bacon, cut into one inch pieces

 - Boil potatoes for 20 minutes.
 Drain and set aside to cool.

 - While the potatoes are cooking, add bacon and onion to a hot skillet over medium heat.
 Cook for 10 to 12 minutes or until bacon is cooked and onions are softened and starting to caramelize.
 Remove from heat.

 - Preheat oven to 325F.
-Spray a 1.8L (about 2 quarts) casserole dish with cooking spray.
+Spray a 2 quart casserole dish with cooking spray.

 - Spread potatoes in the casserole dish to cover the bottom.
 Top evenly with onion and bacon mixture.
 Pour ranch dressing evenly over top and then sprinkle with Swiss cheese.